Best Cloud Based CRM Software: Top 10 Cloud Based Solutions on the Web

 Pricing:

-• Sugar Sell starts at $80 per user/month billed annually
+• Sugar Sell begins at $80 per user/month, billed annually

-• Sugar Serve starts at $80 per user/month billed annually
+• Sugar Serve begins at $80 per user/month, billed annually

-• Sugar Enterprise starts at $85 per user/month billed annually
+• Sugar Enterprise begins at $85 per user/month, billed annually

 4. EngageBay (Great hosted CRM solution for integrations)

-EngageBay has a free CRM system for basic contact organization and sales pipeline management, as well as paid marketing and service modules, and all-in-one packages.
+If you're looking for something basic – EngageBay has a free CRM system for basic contact organization and sales pipeline management.
+And, if you develop more requirements over time, you can always get paid marketing and service modules and all-in-one packages.

 Pros: